DataSolutionSoftware/kanban-task-management-system/README.md

-# Kanban Task Management ystem
+# Kanban Task Management System

 Built with React.js and powered by Google Sheets, this software demonstrates how to create a robust task management solution without expensive infrastructure.